wtsi-hgi/hgi-vault/doc/design.md

 The CLI will have the following interface:

-    hgi-vault keep|archive|remove FILE...
+    hgi-vault ACTION [OPTIONS]

-That is, the CLI's first argument is an action of either `keep`, `archive` or `remove`.
-The subsequent arguments (at least one) are paths to files, either relative or absolute, that should be marked.
-These files must be regular files, rather than directories or symlinks, etc.
+Where the CLI's first argument is an action of either `keep`, `archive` or `remove`.
+The usual `--help` option will be available, both to the base command and all the actions, which will show the respective usage instructions.
-Non-regular files should be skipped over and logged as such to the user.

-##### `keep` and `archive`
+##### The `keep` and `archive` Actions

+    hgi-vault keep --view|FILE...
+    hgi-vault archive --view|FILE...

+The `keep` and `archive` actions take two forms, which perform the same function on the respective branch of the appropriate vaults:

-The `keep` and `archive` actions will hardlink the given files into the appropriate subdirectory (`keep` and `archive`, respectively) of the vault respective to said file ([see earlier](#vault-location)).
-Note that the files provided may not end up in the same vault.
+1. The `--view` option will list the contents of the respective branch of the vault relative to the current working directory ([see earlier](#vault-location)).

-For each file:
+2. When given a list of (at least one) paths to files, either relative or absolute, these will be hardlinked into the respective branch of the vault relative to each file ([see earlier](#vault-location)).

+   Note that the files provided must be regular files (rather than directories or symlinks, etc.); non-regular files should be skipped over and logged as such to the user.
+Moreover, as the files provided as arguments may be arbitrary, it cannot be assumed that they belong in the same vault.

+Specifically, the hardlinking function should do the following for each regular file provided as an argument:

 * If said file already exists in the vault (by virtue of matching inode IDs):